samuel200/rocket-model/README.md

 # rocket-model
 This is a genetic algorithm that trains rectangular rockets to hit a target.
-It makes us of the p5.js library ( this is a canvase based library that make using it easier).
+It makes use of the p5.js library ( this is a canvas based library that makes using it easier).